- Campus Life

 - About Plattsburgh

 Here is your slate of teaching workshops to help you build and maintain momentum in your teaching this semester!
-I will probably add a couple more, but let's start out with these.
-Please note – they are all in ACC #1.
-Easy to remember!!!
-Please send a note if you wish to attend.

 A teaching portfolio is a means for tracking and reflecting on one’s teaching practices for sustained professional development in teaching.
 Such portfolios can make life easier in the long run by providing essential information about course design and teaching successes and challenges that can be used throughout one’s teaching career.
 This workshop will provide faculty with templates and tools for building their own portfolios.
 We will also discuss the potential for constructing e-portfolios in the near future.